minerllabs/basalt_competition_baseline_submissions/README.md

-# NeurIPS 2021: MineRL BASALT Competition Starter Kit
+# NeurIPS 2021: MineRL BASALT Behavioral Cloning Baseline

 [![Discord](https://img.shields.io/discord/565639094860775436.svg)](https://discord.gg/BT9uegr)

-This repository is the main MineRL BASALT 2021 Competition **submission template and starter kit**!
+This repository provides an example of how to integrate a solution based on Behavioral Cloning into the submission kit for the 2021 MineRL BASALT competition.

 MineRL BASALT is a competition on solving human-judged tasks.
 The tasks in this competition do not have a pre-defined reward function: the goal is to produce trajectories that are judged by real humans to be effective at solving a given task.